yhzhang0128/egos-2000/references/README.md

 **Iteration #2**
 * Yeah, I didn't work on this project in most of 2021...
 * [2021.12] Create a docker image for portable toolchain setup: [Docker Hub repo](https://hub.docker.com/repository/docker/yhzhang0128/arty-toolchain)
-* [2021.12] Reconnect the processor SPI bus controller to the Arty Pmod1 ports
+* [2021.12] Reconnect the processor SPI bus controller to the Arty Pmod1 pins
-* [2021.12] Implement the SD card initialize, read_block and write_block functions
+* [2021.12] Implement the SD card initialize, read and write functions
-* [2021.12] Increase the processor clock frequency from 32MHz to 65MHz so that read/write blocks becomes faster
+* [2021.12] Increase the processor clock frequency from 32MHz to 65MHz so that read/write blocks become faster

 **Iteration #1**
-* [2020.12] Increase the processor memory from 32KB to 160KB (128KB + 32KB)
+* [2020.12] Increase the processor memory from 24KB to 160KB (128KB + 32KB)
-* [2020.12] Confirm that the memory cannot be further increased due to the Artix-7 35T limits
+* [2020.12] Confirm that the memory cannot be further increased due to the limitation of Artix-7 35T FPGA chip

 **Iteration #0**
-* [2020.09] Setup the toolchain; Compile and run Hello World on Arty
+* [2020.09] Setup the toolchain provided by SiFive; Compile and run Hello World on Arty
-* [2020.09] Test the basic input and print functionalities using the Freedom Metal library
+* [2020.09] Test the basic input and print functionalities using the SiFive Metal library